dkaoster/fuzzy-testing/README.md

 npm install fuzzy-testing
 ```

-then, call `fuzzFunction` from within your testing code.
+then, call one of the fuzzFunctions from within your testing code.
 If you're using jest, you can do something like this:

 ```js
 import { fuzzFunction } from 'fuzzy-testing';